prysmaticlabs/documentation/website/docs/testnet/medalla.md

 #### Beacon node

 First, let's run the beacon node connected to the medalla testnet.
 It will begin to sync with other nodes and will be ready for you to connect to it.
-If your beacon node is still running from [Step 1](https://docs.prylabs.network/docs/testnet/medalla#step-1-get-prysm), you do not have to perform this section.
 To run a beacon node, you will need access to an eth1 node.
 We have dedicated instructions for this [here](/docs/prysm-usage/setup-eth1).

 <Tabs
   groupId="operating-systems"